chartbeat-labs/textacy/docs/source/quickstart.md

 ## Make a Doc

-Usually, though, we want to work with text that's been processed by spaCy: tokenized, part-of-speech tagged, parsed, and so on.
-Since spaCy's pipelines are language-dependent, we have to load a particular pipeline to match the text; when working with texts from multiple languages, this can be a pain.
-Fortunately, textacy includes automatic language detection to apply the right pipeline to the text, and it caches the loaded language data to minimize wait time and hassle.
+In most cases, we want to work with text that's been processed by spaCy: tokenized, part-of-speech tagged, parsed, and so on.
+Since spaCy's pipelines are language-dependent and come in many variations, we have to load a particular pipeline to process the text.
+When working with texts from multiple languages, this can be a pain; fortunately, `textacy` caches the loaded language data to minimize wait time and hassle.
 Making a `Doc` from text is easy:

 ```pycon
 >>> doc = textacy.make_spacy_doc(text, lang="en_core_web_sm")